biojava/biojava.github.io/wiki/RCSB_Viewers:Viewer_Framework:General_Rendering.md

 --------

 Essentially, this is a good mechanism, however the granularity is too fine.
-Display lists are only for spheres, cylinders, and the geometry created for secondary structures.
+Display lists are only for spheres, cylinders, and the residue pieces created for secondary structures.
 Again, while the latter is good, the former is too fine-grained.
-It would be better if higher level display lists were defined, that invoked the sphere and cylinder display lists.
+It would be better if higher level display lists were defined on a chain basis, that would in turn invoke the sphere and cylinder display lists.
-The higher level lists could be defined on a residue or chain or both basis.

 This adds to the complication in case of editing/modification, of course, because in doing so, the higher level display lists need to be